dekoza/mtgpl/docs/_sources/FEM.rst.txt

    At the beginning of your upkeep, remove a time counter from Tourach's Gate.
 If there are no time counters on Tourach's Gate, sacrifice it.

    Tap enchanted land: Attacking creatures you control get +2/-1 until end of turn.
-Activate this ability only if enchanted land is untapped.
+Activate only if enchanted land is untapped.

 :mtgtip:`Brassclaw Orcs<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/c/fc0cb8f6-6ba7-402c-9829-251f7443e871.jpg?1562942493|https://scryfall.com/card/fem/49a/brassclaw-orcs?utm_source=api>`